dboddie-canonical-work/disgorged-docs/adding-global-metadata.rst

 For convenience, and to help avoid duplicating sources, external metadata such as `AppStream <https://snapcraft.io/docs/using-external-metadata#adding-global-metadata-heading--appstream>`__ can be imported into *snapcraft.yaml*.
 See :ref:`Using external metadata <using-external-metadata>` for further details.

-Two further global attribites are :ref:``apps:`` and ``parts:``.
+Two further global attribites are ``apps:`` and ``parts:``.
 These expand into separate sections that deal with how your snap is built and where its various resources are located.
-See `Adding parts <adding-parts>` for the next logical step in snap building.
+See :ref:`Adding parts <adding-parts>` for the next logical step in snap building.